-When preparing foods, do not use the same utensils for cooked and raw meats.
-Before and after handling raw poultry, wash your hands with soap and water.
+When preparing meals, do not use the same utensils for cooked and raw meats.
+Before and after handling raw poultry, it is essential to wash the hands with soap and water.

-Do not go near a dead or sick bird.
-Call the relevant local authority to report any sightings of dead animals.
-Those who work with domestic birds should follow local and national guidelines.
+Avoid dead or sick birds.
+To remove dead birds, call the relevant local authority.
+People who work with domestic birds should follow local and national guidelines.

 Anyone traveling to an area in which avian flu may be active should avoid: